shenzhihao/CFDEMInterFoamIB/README.md

 ## Introduction to tutorial cases
 1. single_sphere
 This case is used to show the interaction between particle and two-pase phase in the settling process.
-Phenomena such as the cavity, splashing, and back-jet.
+Phenomena such as the cavity, splashing, and back-jet can be observed.
 2. Multi-sphere
 This case is a validation of using the DEM clump.
 A clump consists of four overlapping sub-spheres is constructed (the particle template is in the location tutorial/multi_sphere/DEM/data/test).
 Users should learn how to do multi-sphere modeling in LIGGGHTS.